KamchanHe/PersonalBlog/docs/wheels/scroll.md

           probeType: this.probeType,
           click: this.click,
           scrollX: this.scrollX,
-          pullDown:this.pullDown,
+          pullDown: this.pullDown,
-          pullUp:this.pullUp,
+          pullUp: this.pullUp,
-          pullDownRefresh:this.pullDownRefresh,
+          pullDownRefresh: this.pullDownRefresh,
-          pullUpLoad:this.pullUpLoad
+          pullUpLoad: this.pullUpLoad
         })

         // 是否派发滚动事件
         if (this.listenScroll) {
-          this.scroll.on('scroll', (pos) => {
+          this.scroll.on('scroll', pos => {
             this.$emit('scroll', pos)
           })
         }